-One trickled-down benefit from OE electronic fuel injection was the widespread use of wide-band oxygen sensors.
+One trickled-down benefit from OE electronic fuel injection was the widespread use of the wideband oxygen sensor.
 Once the OEs began building these sensors in the millions, the price plummeted, and Innovate Motorsports was one of the first companies to build affordable air/fuel ratio meters.
 In the beginning, the original LM-1 control box was rather large and clunky, but it got the job done.
 Innovate just released the Digital MTX–series in-dash air/fuel (A/F) ratio gauge.
-While gauges themselves are nothing new, Innovate chose to offer this as a complete in-dash package for less than $200.
+While oxygen sensor gauges themselves are nothing new, Innovate chose to offer this as a complete in-dash package for less than $200.
 We decided to put the new gauge to the test on three different cars during a full day of testing we called Carburetion Day.

 Our willing test subjects were Eric Schmiege's '65 Bel Air with a 396 sportin' a pair of 0-1850 600-cfm Holleys, Doug Eisberg's 496ci roller-cammed Nova fitted with a 750-cfm Holley mechanical-secondary carb, and Eric Rosendahl's '77 small-block Corvette running a spread-bore, 650-cfm Holley.
-The guys had previously equipped their cars with 18mm oxygen sensor bungs, so the installation of the sensor was easy.
+The guys had previously equipped their cars with 18mm oxygen sensor bungs, so the installation of the oxygen sensor was easy.
 While the Digital MTX gauge is designed for in-dash installation, we rigged it as a handheld meter to expedite swaps among three cars.
-The gauge also offers two 0- to 5-volt linear analog outputs so you can use this sensor with closed-loop engine management systems as well, plus it can be easily configured to data-log A/F to Innovate's free LogWorks program to run on your laptop computer.
+The gauge also offers two 0- to 5-volt linear analog outputs so you can use this oxygen sensor with closed-loop engine management systems as well, plus it can be easily configured to data-log A/F to Innovate's free LogWorks program to run on your laptop computer.
 And if you really want to go high tech, you can purchase the Innovate OT-2 that will convert the A/F data from the Digital MTX and transmit the information wirelessly to your iPhone using a LogWorks app.

 While the eight-barrel Bel Air appeared to be the most challenging, it turned out to be the easiest to tune.
 With some slight changes to idle mixture and a secondary metering change, we quickly had the Rat package tuned, eventually pulling high 13:1 A/F at light-throttle cruise.
 The Corvette was more of a challenge since the idle mixture screws were incredibly sensitive.
 Eric also told us he had changed the power valve from a 6.5 to an 8.5, which was evident when the A/F would transition very quickly at medium throttle to a very rich mixture, so we returned it to a 6.5 and improved the part-throttle mixture.